chenkennt/docascode/metadata_spec.md

 ### 2.2 File Layout

-A metadata file consists of a list of *item* objects.
-Each object is a key-value pair (hereafter referred to as "property") list.
+A metadata file consists of two parts, an "item" section and a "reference" section.
+Each section is a list of objects and each object is a key-value pair (hereafter referred to as "property") list that represents an *item*.

+### 2.3 Item Section

-Though *items* can be hierarchical, they are in a flat layout in file.
+Though *items* can be hierarchical, they are be flat in item section.
 Instead, each *item* has an "children" property indicates its children and a "parent" property indicates its parent.

 An *item* object has some basic properties: